Ratstail91/Toy/README.md

 ## Building

-Simply run make in the root directory.
+For windows, simply run `make` in the root directory.

+For linux, run `make static` in the root directory (see [this issue for details](https://github.com/Ratstail91/Toy/issues/26)).

+For mac, good luck.

 ## Syntax